 If you are lucky and you manage to come up with a pleasing photo, then you may feel a sense of gratitude for the luxury of idleness, with all its illusions, and strive to be worthy of it with each and every photo you take.

-On a technical note: my name is Claudio Vanin, and all the photos here were taken by me.
-Some of them were taken using a digital device, but nowadays I only use a real camera like I used to.
+On a technical note: some of the photos shown were taken using a digital device, but nowadays I only use a real camera like I used to.
 In spite of that you are still viewing them on some kind of digital device, and it’s worth keeping in mind that this amounts to a simulation whose reality quotient is far less than that of the original negatives, slides, or prints.
 Feel free to drop me a line.